FAQs

 Is ketamine addictive?

-As with many medications, misusing ketamine (that is, taking it too frequently and/or at too-high doses) could result in addiction/dependence.
-However, at the low therapeutic doses and dosing frequencies used in the course of ketamine infusion therapy, there is effectively no risk of addiction or dependence.
+As with many medications, misusing ketamine (that is, taking it too frequently and/or at too-high doses, unsupervised by a doctor) could result in addiction/dependence.
+However, at the low therapeutic doses and dosing frequencies used in the course of ketamine infusion therapy, there is effectively no risk of addiction or dependence, especially since all ketamine treatments at Ketamine Center of Central Georgia are administered in the office under Dr. Greenberg’s direct supervision.

 Is ketamine a narcotic?